Revelation: Individual revelation

 Thomas Aquinas believed in two types of individual revelation from God, general revelation and special revelation.
 In general revelation, God reveals himself through his creation, such that at least some truths about God can be learned by the empirical study of nature, physics, cosmology, etc., to an individual.
 Special revelation is the knowledge of God and spiritual matters which can be discovered through supernatural means, such as scripture or miracles, by individuals.
 Direct revelation refers to communication from God to someone in particular.

 Though one may deduce the existence of God and some of God's attributes through general revelation, certain specifics may be known only through special revelation.
 Aquinas believed that special revelation is equivalent to the revelation of God in Jesus.
 The major theological components of Christianity, such as the Trinity and the Incarnation, are revealed in the teachings of the church and the scriptures and may not otherwise be deduced.
+The teachings of Muhammad, the prophet of Islam, are also of this nature.
+The holy book of Muslims, the Quran, is the product of a special revelation from God to Muhammad, which led to the emergence of the last divine religion, Islam.
 Special revelation and general revelation are complementary rather than contradictory in nature.
+That is, in understanding a "special revelation", first a "general revelation" provides the conditions, and after that "special revelation" occurs, the subsequent conditions for the occurrence of the "general revelation" also change at will.

 According to Dumitru Stăniloae, Eastern Orthodox Church’s position on general/special revelation is in stark contrast to Protestant and Catholic theologies that see a clear difference between general and special revelation and tend to argue that the former is not sufficient to salvation.
 In Orthodox Christianity, he argues, there is no separation between the two and supernatural revelation merely embodies the former in historical persons and actions.

 "Continuous revelation" is a term for the theological position that God continues to reveal divine principles or commandments to humanity.

 In the 20th century, religious existentialists proposed that revelation held no content in and of itself but rather that God inspired people with his presence by coming into contact with them.
 Revelation is a human response that records how we respond to God.

-The philosopher Friedrich Nietzsche, wrote of his personal experience of inspiration and his own experience of “the idea of revelation” in his work Ecce Homo (book):
+The philosopher Friedrich Nietzsche wrote of his personal experience of inspiration and his own experience of "the idea of revelation" in his work Ecce Homo: